viljamivuorre/O4-client/README.md

 /join ohjelmointi-4
 ```

-or just give the command and then the channel name:
+or just give the command `/join` without any parameters, and then the channel name when the client asks for it:

 ```console
 [14:35:24 @main]   anttij > /join